-The balance sheet at December 31, 2017 was derived from audited financial statements but does not include all disclosures required by GAAP.
-The accompanying unaudited financial statements as of June 30, 2018 and for the three and six months ended June 30, 2018 and 2017 have been prepared by the Company pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC") for interim financial statements.
+The consolidated balance sheet at December 31, 2018 was derived from audited financial statements but does not include all disclosures required by GAAP.
+The accompanying unaudited consolidated financial statements as of September 30, 2019 and for the three and nine months ended September 30, 2019 and 2018 have been prepared by the Company pursuant to the rules and regulations of the SEC for interim financial statements.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with GAAP have been condensed or omitted pursuant to such rules and regulations.
 The Company believes, however, that the disclosures are adequate to make the information presented not misleading.
-These financial statements should be read in conjunction with the Company's audited financial statements included in the Company's Registration Statement on Form S-1 (File No. 333-225178) on file with SEC.
-In the opinion of management, all adjustments, consisting only of normal recurring adjustments necessary for a fair statement of the Company's financial position as of June 30, 2018 and results of operations for the three and six months ended June 30, 2018 and 2017 and cash flows for the six months ended June 30, 2018 and 2017 have been made.
-The results of operations for the six months ended June 30, 2018 are not necessarily indicative of the results of operations that may be expected for the year ending December 31, 2018.
+These consolidated financial statements should be read in conjunction with the Company's audited financial statements for the year ended December 31, 2018 included in the Company's Annual Report on Form 10-K, on file with SEC.
+In the opinion of management, all adjustments, consisting only of normal recurring adjustments necessary for a fair statement of the Company's consolidated financial position as of September 30, 2019 and consolidated results of operations for the three and nine months ended September 30, 2019 and 2018 and consolidated cash flows for the nine months ended September 30, 2019 and 2018 have been made.
+The results of operations for the three and nine months ended September 30, 2019 or any other interim period.